AI National Policies – I

 While many countries in the Global South have been able to design and complete most of these digital policies, the devil is in the implementation.
 More often than not, policy documents remain just that: documents.
 In most cases, implementation is haphazard and ad doc, thus yielding no results and coming empty-handed when checking for impact on the ground.
 Support for policy development has been available from various actors, from international organizations to international experts.
 Unfortunately, implementation support is a totally different animal, more resembling a skunk that scares away most who want to avoid its not-so-sweet spray at all costs.

-By the beginning of the second decade of this century, Blockchains had already seen the light of day while AI – like Jesus Christ, but one better- was experiencing its third resurrection since its inception in the late 1950s.
+By the beginning of the second decade of this century, Blockchains had already seen the light of day while AI—like Jesus Christ, but one better—was experiencing its third resurrection since its inception in the late 1950s.
 Some have even linked such a revival to the Apocalypse.
-In this multi-dimensional and supra-human state, super-intelligent machines will easily wipe us, dumb humans, in one simple stroke.
+In this multidimensional and suprahuman state, superintelligent machines will easily wipe us, dumb humans, out in one simple stroke.

-While such vision offers great material to script more (predictably dull) Sci-Fi films, the reality is that the revived AI, sans apocalyptic connotations, is a game-changer, unlike previous digital technologies.
-The standard expectation is that AI will hit hard all sectors of society, thus driving profound structural change.
+While such a vision offers great material to script more (predictably dull) Sci-fi films, the reality is that the revived AI, sans apocalyptic connotations, is a game-changer, unlike previous digital technologies.
+The standard expectation is that AI will hit all sectors of society hard, thus driving profound structural change.
 It is, therefore, not surprising that the two largest economies in the world are racing toward dominance that, in the end, will have geopolitical implications affecting all other countries, like it or not.
-In this light, how national decision-makers perceive and understand AI is critical as it will directly influence AI policy development – or justify the lack of action.
+In this light, how national decision-makers perceive and understand AI is critical, as it will directly influence AI policy development — or justify the lack of action.

-The prevailing AI perspective is essentially technological and, combined with seemingly inextricable complexity, well beyond the comprehension of regular human beings who, by all accounts, have brains that still are much more complex than any existing AI technology.
+The prevailing AI perspective is essentially technological and, combined with seemingly inextricable complexity, well beyond the comprehension of regular human beings who, by all accounts, have brains that are still much more complex than any existing AI technology.
 Such an apparent paradox reminds me of the old notion of technology fetishism, where a thing created by humans becomes human, ready to kick ass on its own.
-Previous cultures, some very sophisticated indeed, did something similar with natural phenomena they could not explain entirely.
+Some very sophisticated previous cultures did something similar with natural phenomena they could not explain entirely.
 Indeed, progress is not linear.

 The recent AI book by Kate Crawford is perhaps one notable exception in this yotta-information jungle.
-The author goes beyond the technological perspective by suggesting that AI is a multi-dimensional structure built on specific socioeconomic and political pillars where power is the deciding instance.
-Right on the money.
-However, Crawford decided to use a topographical approach to illuminate AI’s supra-technological complexity instead of grabbing a more comprehensive and robust political economy framework.
+The author goes beyond the technological perspective by suggesting that AI is a multidimensional structure built on specific socioeconomic and political pillars where power is the deciding instance — right on the money.
+However, Crawford used a topographical approach to illuminate AI’s supra-technological complexity instead of grabbing a more comprehensive and robust political economy framework.
 The neat aspect of a cartographic system is the option of putting many layers over the same territory.
 Missing here, however, is the relationships between layers, the third dimension, so to speak.

 In any event, policymakers in the Global South should open the door to broader AI perspectives that bypass technological fetishism and instead bring in a good dose of reality with both opportunities and challenges adequately attached.
-In this way, they will be able to connect AI to pressing national development gaps, avoid repeating the “digital divide” policy gaffe and explore in detail how AI’s multi-dimensional structure could be more effective given the specific local context.
+In this way, they can connect AI to pressing national development gaps, avoid repeating the “digital divide” policy gaffe and explore in detail how AI’s multidimensional structure could be more effective given the specific local context.

-A framework for AI policy development is thus needed.
-That will be the focus of the second installment on this topic.
+Thus, a framework for AI policy development is needed.
+The second installment on this topic will focus on that.

 Cheers, Raúl